rkevinchao/blockchain-data-analysis/README.md

 	* To compute price of trading pair:
 		* `RATIO_TOKEN1_TOKEN0 = TOKEN1_REAL_AMOUNT / TOKEN0_REAL_AMOUNT`
 		* `Pair_Price = median(RATIO_TOKEN1_TOKEN0)`
+	* To compute total token in the pool for a given day or hour:
+		* `amount_cumulative_buy_sell_swap`: compute total cumutive amount of token (net amount) by adding cumulative buy and cumulative sell tokens on and before a given day or hour.

 The outputs of the aggregated dataset include the following CSV files: